bing pixel

 Sabo Scholars 2022-2023

-The Sabo Scholar program provides a unique opportunity for students to engage in civic life, study the political process, work on public policy, and explore careers in public service.
-The cohort meets on Thursday nights for academic seminar and civic engagement project work with the cohort.
+The Sabo Scholar program provided a unique opportunity for students to engage in civic life, study the political process, work on public policy, and explore careers in public service.
+The cohort met weekly for an academic seminar and civic engagement project work with the cohort.
+Augsburg students in their 2nd or 3rd year with an interest in politics, community, and civic life were encouraged to take part.

 Campus Kitchen receives grant for food security